styeung/RailsLite/README.md

-# Using the specs
+# Using The Specs

-Some specs have been written to guide you towards the lite :) There are rspec specs in the `spec` directory and ruby code for you to test with in the `test` directory.
+Some specs have been written to guide you towards the lite.
+There are rspec specs in the `spec` directory and demo servers for you to try in the `bin` directory.

-The specs were written with _you_ in mind ;) Run them in this order they should generally follow the progression of the project.

 ## Suggested Order

 0.  `bundle exec rspec spec/controller_base_spec.rb`
 0.  `bundle exec rspec spec/session_spec.rb`
 0.  `bundle exec rspec spec/params_spec.rb`